chrisyphus/chrisyphus/README.md

 ### **Hey nerds!**

 I'm a Computer Scientist and Neuroscientist passionate about artificial intelligence, machine learning, biotechnology, biologically-inspired models, and psychology.
+Most of my repos are private but can be made available on request.

 I love hiking, scuba,  fantasy, Monty Python, 70s rock, and board games, to name a few.
 Also nutella.